GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/README.md

 ![image](https://github.com/GayaGopan/E-COMMERCE-RETAIL-DATA-ANALYSIS/assets/164141178/3eff0380-816c-4a1b-95f9-0b89ab134cf4)

+According to the result Books, Clothing, Electronics are the 3 categories for which average revenue is above the overall average.
+In this objective inner Join is used for join the two table Transactons and Prod_cat_info.
+Having is used for filtering the data.
+Group by used for sorting the data.

 # Bussiness Objective(15): Find the average and total revenue by each subcategory for the categories which are among top 5 categories in terms of quantity sold?

 Bussiness solution